 Enrollment Requirements for Federal Aid Eligibility

-Enrollment Status: Students must be fully admitted and enrolled as degree seeking in an approved degree or certificate program to be eligible for consideration for federal aid.
-Loan applicants must be enrolled in at least six credits that are approved for federal funding.
+Enrollment Status.
+Students must be fully admitted and enrolled as degree seeking in an approved degree or certificate program to be eligible for consideration for federal aid.
+They must be enrolled in at least six credits that are approved for federal funding.

 Dual Enrolled Students: Students enrolled in two or more institutions simultaneously can only receive federal funding from one institution.
 Generally, students should select the institution from which they wish to earn their degree as their home institution.
 Students complete the home institution’s consortium form so that credits from all institutions required for the degree the student is seeking can be considered for aid funding.